CHP Emphasizes Motorcycle Safety Awareness for All

 Because motorcyclists are more vulnerable in any collision, it is important that riders take precautions, such as wearing a helmet and other protective gear, obeying road rules, and completing motorcycle safety programs.

 Car and truck drivers can be proactive about motorcycle safety by engaging in safer driving practices.
 Below are some tips for preventing a motorcycle accident:

 - Watch for hazardous weather conditions that decrease visibility and make it harder to see motorcycles.

 - Indicate which direction you are turning by using your turn signals.

 - Turn your head to check before switching lanes and do not rely on mirrors with blind spots.

 - Increase your following distance if driving behind a motorcycle.

 - Give motorcycles a full lane to maneuver through.

 Motorcycle crashes can have devastating consequences such as injuries, steep medical bills and property damage.
-If you have been hurt by a negligent driver in a motorcycle collision, call the experienced motorcycle accident attorneys at Arnold Law Firm today to schedule your free legal consultation.
+If you have been hurt by a negligent driver in a motorcycle collision, call an experienced Sacramento motorcycle accident lawyer at Arnold Law Firm today to schedule your free legal consultation.